 So what are the ASIS points?

 You can think of the pelvis as having an opening around the top, like in the diagram below.
 But the bony bit, the actual pelvis bone, doesn’t go all the way around.
-If you feel the front of you, you’ll notice that it’s kind of soft at the tummy, there’s no bones there, but if you come out to the sides of your front, there’s these bony bits here that kind of stick out from the pelvis: Those are the ASIS points (where the red arrows come to in the diagram on the right below).
+If you feel the front of you, you’ll notice that it’s kind of soft at the tummy, there’s no bones there, but you come out to the sides, there’s these bony bits here that kind of stick out from the pelvis: Those are the ASIS points.

 Sometimes the ASIS points can be a little bit tricky to find, so I’m going to give you a whole set of clues to help you figure out where they are.